 It can take up to 24 hours for each scoring process to complete.

 By default, a score dataset is created for each service instance in a standard schema.
-You can choose to add additional columns based on your Conversion Event and Touchpoint configurations to the score dataset output.
+You can choose to add additional columns based on your Conversion Event and Touchpoint configurations to the scoring dataset output.
 Start by selecting columns from your input dataset, you can then drag and drop them to change the order by holding down the left mouse button over the hamburger icon.

 Your customers’ behaviors might differ significantly by country and geographic region.
 For global businesses, using country-based or region-based models can increase attribution accuracy.
 Each region added creates a new model with that region’s data.

-To define a new region, start by clicking Add region.
+To define a new region, start by selecting Add region.
 In the container that appears, provide a name for the region.
 Only one value (“placeContext.geo.countryCode”) populates from the Enter Field Name dropdown.
 Select this value.